 The trading market for our common stock will be influenced by the research and reports that equity research analysts publish about us and our business.
 As a newly public company, we may have limited equity analyst coverage.
 Equity research analysts may elect not to provide research coverage of our common stock, and such lack of research coverage may adversely affect the market price of our common stock.
 In the event we do have equity research analyst coverage, we will not have any control over the analysts or the content and opinions included in their reports.
-The price of our stock could decline if one or more equity research analysts downgrade our stock or issue other unfavorable commentary or research.
-If one or more equity research analysts ceases coverage of our company or fails to publish reports on us regularly, demand for our stock could decrease, which in turn could cause our stock price or trading volume to decline.
+The price of our stock could decline if one or more equity research analysts coverage of our company or fails to publish reports on us regularly, demand for our stock could decrease, which in turn could cause our stock price or trading volume to decline.